-3. Artificial Colors: Artificial colors, commonly denoted as FD&C or D&C followed by a number, can potentially irritate the skin and cause allergic reactions.
-Look for face masks that are free from artificial colors or dyes.
+3. Artificial Colors: Artificial colours, commonly denoted as FD&C or D&C followed by a number, can potentially irritate the skin and cause allergic reactions.
+Look for face masks that are free from artificial colours or dyes.

 4. Harsh Chemicals: Harsh chemicals like sulfates, parabens, and phthalates can strip the skin of its natural oils and cause irritation.
 Choose face masks that are free from these chemicals and opt for natural or organic options instead.

 How to Choose the Right Face Mask for Acne Scars

 Choosing the right face mask for acne scars can be a daunting task, given the plethora of options available in the market.